Reality television: Instant celebrity

 Reality television has the potential to turn its participants into national celebrities, at least for a short period.
 This is most notable in talent-search programs such as Idol and The X Factor, which have spawned music stars in many of the countries in which they have aired.
-Many other shows, however, have made at least temporary celebrities out of their participants; some participants have then been able to parlay this fame into media and merchandising careers.
+Many other shows, however, have made mostly temporary celebrities out of their participants; some participants have then been able to parlay this fame into media and merchandising careers.
 Participants of non-talent-search programs who have had subsequent acting careers include Lilian Afegbai, Jacinda Barrett, Jamie Chung, Stephen Colletti, David Giuntoli, Vishal Karwal, NeNe Leakes and Angela Trimbur; though Barrett and Trimbur were already aspiring actresses when they appeared on reality television.
 Reality TV participants who have become television hosts and personalities include Nabilla Benattia, Rachel Campos-Duffy, Kristin Cavallari, Colby Donaldson, Raffaella Fico, Elisabeth Hasselbeck, Katie Hopkins, Rebecca Jarvis, Jodie Marsh, Heidi Montag, Tiffany Pollard and Whitney Port; some of them have had acting careers as well.
 Reality TV participants who have become television personalities as well as successful entrepreneurs include Gemma Collins, Lauren Conrad, Jade Goody, Bethenny Frankel and Spencer Matthews.
 Several cast members of MTV's Jersey Shore have had lucrative endorsement deals, and in some cases their own product lines.
 Wrestlers Mike "The Miz" Mizanin and David Otunga got their start on non-athletic reality shows.

 In Australia, various reality TV personalities have later served as radio hosts, including Fitzy and Rachel Corbett from Big Brother, Mick Newell from My Kitchen Rules, Heather Maltman from The Bachelor, and Sam Frost from The Bachelorette.

 Some reality-television alumni have parlayed their fame into paid public appearances.

 Several socialites, or children of famous parents, who were somewhat well known before they appeared on reality television shows have become much more famous as a result, including Paris Hilton, Nicole Richie, Kelly Osbourne, Kim Kardashian, and many of the rest of the Kardashian family.

-Reality television personalities are sometimes derided as "Z-list celebrities".
+Reality television personalities often get derided as "Z-list celebrities".
 Some have been lampooned for exploiting an undeserved "15 minutes of fame".
 The Kardashian family is one such group of reality television personalities who were subject to this criticism in the 2010s, Kim Kardashian in particular.